 Reasoning engine: Finally, the PIE contains a reasoning engine that supports two types of reasoning within the Ploutos data sharing framework: a) reasoning to infer new data and b) reasoning for orchestration of data exchange.
-In the first case and in the context of the Semantic Web rule-based analysis on the collection of existing data/facts allows to infer new facts and knowledge.
-As it is described in [44], this is a standard process for the semantic web and a plethora of reasoners are available to be reused.
-Inferring new data by reasoning is employed in selected cases where the enrichment of the knowledge base is considered useful for the needs of a SIP.
+In the first case, rule-based analysis of the collection of existing data/facts allows the inference of new facts and knowledge.
+As it is described in [17], this is a standard process for the semantic web and a plethora of reasoners are available to be reused.
+Inferring new data by reasoning is employed in selected cases where the enrichment of the knowledge base is considered useful for the needs of a pilot.
 The second case of reasoning refers to the orchestration of the process of requesting data from or providing data to knowledge bases and their PIEs in the entire knowledge network.
-Using this reasoning process, the various PIEs interact with each other and use the Ploutos Registration and Discovery Directory to discover the different knowledge bases.
+Using this reasoning process, the various PIEs interact with each other to satisfy each other's knowledge needs.
+These two types of reasoning allows knowledge that resides in separate knowledge bases to be automatically retrieved, transformed and combined, which increases the overall interoperability.